5

 Guided Imagery

 Begin the guided visualization practice by finding a comfortable position and slowing your breath.
 Visualize yourself in a calming environment.
 Use your five-sentence to add detail to your image.
 Imagine sounds, scents, temperature, and colors.
-Your level of calmness enhances as you move deeper into the imagery; peace and harmony fill your body as tension exits.
-When content with your meditative experience, you can leave the vision and carry on with your day.

 Progressive Muscle Relaxation

-Begging this visualization exercise by lying down on a comfortable surface with your eyes closed and shifting your focus to your breath.
-Begin to tense, then relax a group of muscles, working your way through your body’s muscle groups - optionally, from your toes to your head.
 Inhale as you tense the group of muscles and hold for five seconds.
-As you exhale, relax all muscles at once and visualize the tension leaving your own body.
+As you exhale, relax all muscles and visualize the tension leaving your body.
 Rest for ten seconds before moving to the next muscle group.
 This exercise will bring deep relaxation.

 Frequently Asked Questions

-People often find it challenging to practice visualization meditation, and it is essential not to give up.
-The mindfulness practice takes training, and the more frequently one rehearses, the more mindful they will become, and the more benefits they will reap.
+The mindfulness practice takes training, and the more frequently one rehearses, the more skilled, mindful, and confident they will become, and the more benefits they will reap.

 Yes, the visualization meditation method does work.
 It trains the body to act well by manifesting what we want for ourselves.
-On top of visualizing what we want to achieve, we also have to imagine making mistakes so we can learn to correct them because it is impossible to act perfectly.
-Research on mental rehearsal’s effect on balance in older women demonstrates that rehearsing for mistakes allows us to learn to correct them effectively.
+On top of visualizing what we want to achieve, we also have to imagine making mistakes to learn to correct them because it is impossible to act perfectly.

 For best results, practice visualization meditation twice daily for a minimum of twenty minutes.
 This will give the brain the training to adopt the necessary mindfulness techniques.